 Prospective students should visit the University's Postgraduate Funding Database.

-Thanks to additional funding from the Scottish government this programme has funded places for Scottish and EU Students.
+Thanks to additional funding from the Scottish Funding Council, this programme has funded places for Scottish and EU Students.
 More Information.

 The University of Aberdeen is very pleased to offer a 20% discount on postgraduate tuition fees for all alumni who have graduated with a degree from the University of Aberdeen.
 More Information can be found here.